aiwengchen/FXCM-API-Offerings/readme.md

 What is <a href="http://pmorissette.github.io/bt/">bt?</a>
 2. Learn how to run QSTrader on FXCM data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/QSTrader on FXCM data.zip">here</a>. what is <a href="https://www.quantstart.com/qstrader">QSTrader?</a>
-3. Lean how to run build/back test 3 strategies "MovingAverageCrossStrategy","BollingerBandStrategy","DonchianChannelStrategy" via FXCM Rest API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/ThreeStrategies.zip">here</a>.
+3. Lean how to build/back test 3 strategies "MovingAverageCrossStrategy","BollingerBandStrategy","DonchianChannelStrategy" via FXCM Rest API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/ThreeStrategies.zip">here</a>.
 4. Two more strategies "RangeStrategy", "BreakOutStrategy" at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/2StrategiesViaRestAPI.zip">here</a>.
 5. Building/back testing RSI strategy via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy_ResAPI.zip">here</a>.